RANA BEGUM, Light, colour and form

 I love collaborating with people from different disciplines because there are things to explore that you might not have thought of.

-For me, its vital to be open to conversations and criticism.
+For me, it’s vital to be open to conversations and criticism.
 That’s the only way to continue growing and learning.

 Was it always easy for you to talk about Islam?